 – Aim to perform studies based on biological resources information –

-n this field we conduct many different researches for instanceon the use of biological information to determine sustainable yields of biological resources or on the conservation of endangered species.
-More specifically, the development of positioning system techniques (e.g. GPS, bio-logging and bio-telemetry) for the acquisition of information on biological resource, the development of analysis techniques (e.g. multivariate analysis and acoustic analysis) for the study of biological resources information, or the establishment of resource management systems based on these techniques are among the research axes in which we engage.
+We approach various research themes, especially for the use of biological information to determine the sustainable yields of biological resources and on the conservation of endangered species.
+More specifically, 1) the development of positioning-system techniques (e.g. GPS, biologging, and biotelemetry), environmental DNA methods for the acquisition of information on biological resources, the development of data-analysis techniques (e.g. multivariate and acoustic analyses) for biological resources information.
+2) We approach various propositions related to bioresource science, biology, and ecology using big data such as geographic information, satellite information, and databases.

 – Aim for the establishment of information systems facilitating a symbiotic relationship between the human society and its biological environment –